Germplasm Preservation of Animal Models for Biomedical Research

 As part of the effort to respond to the needs and challenges identified by the research community and outlined in the reports of two workshops—“Cryopreservation of Aquatic Biomedical Models” organized by ORIP and “Cryopreservation of Drosophila Strains” organized by ORIP, in collaboration with the National Institute of General Medical Sciences and the National Institute of Neurological Disorders and Stroke—ORIP has published several funding opportunity announcements, including PAR-19-176, titled “Methods Development for Cryogenic or Other Long-term Preservation and Revival of Drosophila and Zebrafish Genetic Stocks (R21 Clinical Trial Not Allowed).”

-Other recent ORIP activities in this area include the following:
+Other recent ORIP activities in this area:

 Nonhuman Primate Models for SARS-CoV-2 Research